 We've categorized the top automation tools into 8 different categories:

 One of the most effective ways to market to potential customers is through email.
 It’s the only version of internet marketing where you’re directly talking to your audience.
 To use this marketing method at scale, automation will be key.

-Iterable is a great option for marketing automation, as you don’t have to know how to code to make a really beautiful campaign.
+Iterable is a great option for marketing automation, as you don’t need to know how to code to make a beautiful campaign.
 It integrates seamlessly with other marketing platforms, and makes A/B testing extremely easy (even with complex campaigns).

 Blogging: Community Elf